kung-fu-tzu/leonov.github.io/pages/resume.md

 1. JavaScript: 10 years
 2. HTML+CSS: 14 years
-3. Ruby: 7 years
+3. Ruby: 8 years
 4. Perl: 10 years
 5. C: 3 years

-I worked for:
+Worked for:

 1. 2006—2014: Lead Developer at Inshaker
 2. 2005-2006: Lead Perl developer at CMSBuilder
 3. 2004: Software engineer at Webwork
 4. 2001: Programmer at Setimetria

-I graduated at the Moscow Institute of Law in Economics.
+Graduated at the Moscow Institute of Law in Economics.

 Recent programmer's projects of mine: